kairos-io/kairos/docs/src/pages/reference/reset.md

 ## Manual reset

-It is possible to trigger the reset manually by logging into the recovery from the boot menu, and running `kairos reset` from the console.
+It is possible to trigger the reset manually by logging into the recovery from the boot menu and running `kairos reset` from the console.

 To optionally tweak the reset process, run `elemental reset` instead which supports options via arg: